 The only distinguishing characteristic between these programs and the “free credit reports” may be the lack of a trial period, though the credit monitoring programs may offer more extensive tools to dispute erroneous items.
 And they usually offer fraud protection.
 But in most cases, these services aren’t necessary, nor worth the recurring monthly fee.

-If you’re unsure, it may be wise to order free credit reports from all three bureaus separately through AnnualCreditReport.com first.
+If you’re unsure about where to start, it may be wise to order free credit reports from all three bureaus separately through AnnualCreditReport.com first.

 At that point you can assess the situation to see if a free trial credit report or a paid credit monitoring service is necessary.